kmuewaly-ship-it/siver-market-haiti/B2B_COMPLETE_README.md

 ## 🔐 Security Features

 ✅ **Role-Based Access Control**
-- Only UserRole.SELLER can access /seller/*
+- UserRole.SELLER can access /seller/*
+- UserRole.ADMIN can also access /seller/* (for testing and oversight)
 - ProtectedRoute enforces role validation
 - Auto-redirects unauthorized users
+- Clients cannot access B2B interface

 ✅ **Data Isolation**
 - Sellers only see B2B prices (precio_b2b)
 - Clients never see mayorista data
 - Separation enforced at frontend + will be enforced at backend
+- Admin access to B2B is for testing/monitoring purposes only

 ✅ **Input Validation**
 - MOQ enforcement prevents invalid orders